CatOfJupit3r/typescript-goat-template/README.md

 # typescript-goat-template

-personal template for bootstraping TypeScript project with all my favorite tools and features
+My personal template for bootstraping TypeScript project with all my favorite tools and features